languageExplorer/tic-tac-toe_commandline/README.md

-## Tic-tac-toe
+## Tic-tac-toe_commandline
-A simple tic-tac-toe game, written in Java
+A simple commandline tic-tac-toe game, written in Java